 Bryant C. Evans, O.D.

-After receiving his Bachelor in Science degree in Business Administration from Xavier University, Cincinnati, OH in June 2009, Dr. Bryant Evans went on to receive his Doctorate of Optometry from the University of Alabama at Birmingham in June 2014.
+After receiving his Bachelor is Science degree in Business Administration from Xavier University, Cincinnati OH in June 2009, Dr. Bryant Evans went in to receive his Doctorate of Optometry from the University of Alabama at Birmingham in June 2014.

-His professional associations include his memberships with the Kentucky Optometric Association (KOA), the American Optometric Association (AOA), and the American Society of Ophthalmic Administrators (ASOA), which he joined as a student and continues today.
+His professional associations include his memberships with the Kentucky Optometric Association (KOA), and the American Optometric Association (AOA), which he joined as a student and continues today.
 Dr. Evans’ clinical interests include myopia control, fitting specialty designed contact lenses, and using advances in technology to monitor earyly retina changes.

 Paul Karpecki, O.D.

 Dr. Karpecki has been a leader and pioneer in the field of Dry Eye Disease, for more than 20 years.

 Paul M. Karpecki, OD, FAAO, received his doctor of optometry degree from Indiana University and completed a fellowship in medical cornea and refractive surgery in Kansas City in affiliation with the Pennsylvania College of Optometry, now Salus University.
 He currently serves as Clinical Director, Advanced Ocular Surface Disease at Kentucky Eye Institute in Lexington KY.